singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 ```
 $ netlify-git-api users add --name='User Name' --email=my@email.com --password=mypassword
 ```
-You need to create at least one user, to be able to test the system and make sure the email is in a valid format, as in the example above (something@emailprovider.com).
+You need to create at least one user, to be able to test the system and make sure the email is in a valid format, as in the example above (e.g. emailname@emailprovider.com).

 To start the Netlify CMS server, we then use the following command:
 ```